RickofManc/the-coffee-collective/README.md

 ### Skeleton

-Key to meeting delivering for the differing user personas is a landing page that can immediately meet their priority requirements whilst not over complicating the UI with too much information, and too many choices.
+Key to meeting delivering for the differing user personas is a homepage that can immediately meet their priority requirements whilst not over complicating the UI with too much information, and too many choices.
 The hierarchal structure will be supported by the Navbar that within a click can navigated users to the main product categories.
-Similarly the landing page will host a carousel with a hero image enticing users who want to either find sale items, or learn more about the products.
+Similarly the homepage will host a carousel with a hero image enticing users who want to either find sale items, or learn more about the products.

-The landing page will also act as the main point of navigation to allow users to learn more about the business, the benefits of coffee and links to useful resources i.e. FAQ's.
+The homepage will also act as the main point of navigation to allow users to learn more about the business, the benefits of coffee and links to useful resources i.e. FAQ's.

 Aesthetically the layout and content will be clean and clear to promote the products and different areas of the site.